ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

                 takes too much memory and may lead to excessive paging, too small makes scan inefficient.

+    --batch-range=min[-max]
+                Process only batches in given ordinal range.
+First batch is 0, therefore if one uses -B100000 --batch-range=2-4 reads from 200000 to 499999 will be processed in three batches 100000 in each.
+Convenient for parallel processing.

 Hashing and scanning options
-    --pass0     Following -w, -n, -e, -S and -H options will apply to first pass.
+    --pass0     Hashing and pairing (-D, -m) options which follow this flag will be applied to the first pass.

-    --pass1     Turns on two-pass mode; following -w, -n, -e, -S and -H options will apply to the second pass.
+    --pass1     Turns on two-pass mode; hashing and pairing (-D, -m) options
+                that follow this flag will be applied to the second pass.

     --window-size=window[/word]
     -w window[/word]